Gravitational

 includes contributions of the mass-energy from all the fields,

-gravitational mass, which is equal to total mass
+equal to total mass

-of all particles in the system, found by
+of all particles in the system, found by integrating

-Lorentz factor of the moving particles.
+factor of the moving particles.

 It is

-assumed that the mass equal
+assumed that the mass

-to the mass
+equal to the mass

-matter particles without their gravitational binding energy, and when the
+gravitational binding energy, and when the particles combine in the whole body

-particles combine in the whole body the bulk of their gravitational energy is
+the bulk of their gravitational energy is compensated by internal energy of the

-body pressure.
+particles motion and the energy of the body pressure.
 Since the energy

-negative, then the condition holds
+is negative, then the condition

-, that is
+, that is as long as the scattered

-as long as the scattered matter is undergoing gravitational contraction into
+matter is undergoing gravitational contraction into the body of finite size,

-the body of finite size, the gravitational mass is increasing.
-We can find also the invariant energy
+the gravitational mass is increasing.
+We can

-of the physical system:
+energy of the physical system:

-A more accurate analysis of masses of the system shows that the following relationship
+A more accurate analysis of masses of the system shows that the following relationship holds:[3]

-where the gauge mass is related to cosmological constant and
+is related to cosmological constant and

 represents mass-energy of the matter’s particles in the four-potentials of the